wix/media-platform-java-sdk/README.md

 ## Secure File URL

-Files can be secured, in order to access them a secure URL must be generated
+Files can be secured, in orderBy to access them a secure URL must be generated

 ```java
 FileDownloader fileDownloader = mediaPlatform.fileDownloader();